featuredotapp/cli/README.md

 MAILSCRIPT_CONFIG_PATH=.mailscript-test # path to use for .mailscript config file MAILSCRIPT_LOGIN_URL=http://localhost:3000 # login website url MAILSCRIPT_API_SERVER=http://localhost:7000/v1 # api server url
+MAILSCRIPT_EMAIL_DOMAIN=mailscript.io # the domain to use when assign email addresses
 ```

 To run a command: